dgobbi/vtk-dicom/Documents/CharacterSet.md

 ## Japanese via ISO 2022

-The use of iso-2022 escape sequences for the encoding of Japanese text was common before its standardization as iso-2022-jp, and many extensions to iso-2022-jp, both formal and informal, continued to arise until as late as 2004.
-Our decoder aims to broadly support most of these extensions, while our encoder aims to strictly follow the rules set in the DICOM standard.
+The use of iso-2022 escape sequences for the encoding of Japanese text, referred to as "JIS encoding" began in 1978 and is still common (with restrictions) in the form of iso-2022-jp.
+DICOM's encoding of Japanese is also based on JIS encoding, but with different restrictions.

 DICOM iso-2022 Japanese differs from iso-2022-jp most significantly in the optional inclusion, in DICOM, of ISO IR 13 in G1.
 This is done